Construction and Development

 What types of licenses does the City require of businesses?

-For a list of City business licenses, visit this page.
-To learn more about food establishment licenses, follow this link to the Minnesota Department of Agriculture.
+For a list of City business licenses, visit the Business Licenses and Permits page.
+Learn more about food establishment licenses on the Minnesota Department of Agriculture website.

 What do I need to know to open or expand a business?

-The City offers a step-by-step guide to opening a business in Saint Paul, available at this site.
+The City offers a step-by-step guide to opening a business in Saint Paul.
+For more details and to view the entire process on the Opening a Business page.

 Where can I learn if my proposed use is allowed in my zoning district?

-You may also learn more about the intent of each zoning district by visiting this page
+You may also learn more about the intent of each zoning district by visiting the Planning Your Project page

-To report graffiti, un-shoveled sidewalks, and in the summer, tall grass and weeds (higher than 8 inches) among other concerns, visit our Report A Concern page or use the City’s “Report An Incident” form, found here.
+To report graffiti, un-shoveled sidewalks, and in the summer, tall grass and weeds (higher than 8 inches) among other concerns, visit our Report A Concern page or use the City’s “Report an Incident” form.

 The City Information and Complaint line uses Language Line, which provides on-demand interpreters to support non-English speaking callers.
 Relying on this service, team members can connect to live interpreters in seconds, providing assistance in more than 200 languages.